ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained/index.md

 - EIP-4750 “Functions”
 - EIP-5450 “Stack Validation”

-This means that, if everything goes according to plan, the Ethereum network EVM will be fully upgraded by the first half of 2023 and that the Ethereum Classic blockchain will be totally compatible with the new EVM standard specifications by the second half of 2023, as it usually waits from 3 to 6 months to follow new upgrades for security reasons and because it is a more conservative blockchain.
+This means that, if everything goes according to plan, the Ethereum network EVM will be fully upgraded by the end of 2023 and that the Ethereum Classic blockchain will be totally compatible with the new EVM standard specifications by the first half of 2024, as it usually waits from 3 to 6 months to follow new upgrades for security reasons and because it is a more conservative blockchain.

 ## ETC Cooperative’s Contribution to EOF